Grilindor/holbertonschool-shell/io_redirections_and_filters/README.md

 The listing should end with a new line
 You are not allowed to use basename, grep, egrep, fgrep or rgrep

+find . -empty: This command uses the find utility to search for all files with zero size in the current directory and its subdirectories.
+The -empty option specifies that only files with zero size should be considered.

+-printf "%f\n": This command specifies that only the filenames (not the full paths) of the matching files should be printed, followed by a newline character.

 24. Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.